Inaruslynx/SDI-Walkthrough/README.md

 ```

 - Install [MongoDB](https://www.mongodb.com/try/download/community) and follow the [setup](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition)
-- For MongoDB need a user to write to a database called `Logs`
+- MongoDB will need a user to write to a database called `Logs` make sure to save these for later
 - [Node](https://nodejs.org/en) installed and restart OS
 - Open command line and in the main folder with `nestjs-back-end` and `next-front-end` run: